 Because it’s “inside us” and we are our own magic bullet.

-So many doctors want their teams to be motivated to grow the practice by recommending care that patients already needs.
-But often, the doctors will say that their team members “don’t like to sell or be pushy.”
+So many doctors want their teams to be motivated to grow the practice by recommending care that patients already need.
+But the doctors often say that their team members “don’t like to sell or be pushy.”

 I don’t know about you, but any medical professional who is in charge of treating me or any member of my family better always recommend the best option for our health!
 Period.